-- 85. The proposal includes utilising the existing access for the new dwellings.
-This is an existing access on to a minor road.
-Visibility distances are relatively short in each direction, but given that the winding nature and narrow width of the road approach speeds are anticipated to be slow.
-The minor nature of the road further reduces risk of incident. - 86.
-Given the above, that the access is pre-existing and already serves a dwelling and working farm we do not consider that the development would have any significant impact on highway safety in the locality. - 87.
-The proposal includes adequate parking space adjacent to the building for use by residents. - 88.
-The highway authority have made no comments on the application. - 89.
-Overall, there are no objections to the proposal on highway grounds and it complies with policy DMT8.
+- 96. The proposal initially proposed utilising the existing site access for the new dwellings, which is an existing access on to a minor road.
+Since the application was presented at committee this has been moved to utilise an existing track serving a neighbouring farm and located a short distance south of the property, in order to provide access to the rear where the parking is now proposed. - 97.
+As with the previously proposed access, visibility distances are relatively short in each direction at the junction with the highway, but given the winding nature and narrow width of the road approach speeds are anticipated to be slow.
+The minor nature of the road further reduces risk of incident. - 98.
+Given the above, that the access is pre-existing and already serves a dwelling and working farm we do not consider that the development would have any significant impact on highway safety in the locality. - 99.
+The proposal includes adequate parking space adjacent to the building for use by residents. - 100.
+Whilst the Highway Authority did not respond to the application as originally proposed, they have commented on the changes proposed since the application was heard at the